To view a PDF version of this update click here.

 - Payments to landlords to allow them to maintain their buildings and continue to provide housing.

 - Bar on mortgage companies filing foreclosure complaints.
-Nearly 600 have been filed since the Governor declared a public health and civil preparedness emergency, including several that are banned by the agreement banks and credit unions struck with the Governor and the Department of Banking.
+More than 850 have been filed since the Governor declared a public health and civil preparedness emergency, including several that are banned by the agreement banks and credit unions struck with the Governor and the Department of Banking.

 More external COVID-19 resources can be found on our website here.